Centennial Divorce Attorneys

 1. The complexity of the case - For example: Do the parties agree on how to split assets?
 Did the couple obtain a significant amount of real estate during the marriage?
 How will debt be divided?
 Do the parties own a business together?

-3. The court's docket - The schedule of the Centennial family courts will determine when hearings will take place and when the judge will issue the final divorce decree.
+3. The court's docket - The schedule of the Centennial family courts will determine when hearings will take place and when the judge will issue the final decree.

 What is Colorado's Mandatory Waiting Period?